 Vocational students only.
 Some vocational students will have an employability day.
 There are no timetabled sessions on this day, however, this is still a college day; the college reserves the right to schedule employability events such as guest speakers, mock interviews and other work related activities.
 Some students will also be expected to use this day to carry out their work placement.
 As with your study day we also encourage you to use some of this time to participate in enrichment and volunteering activities.

 College Library and Study Zones

-Your Library offers you access to a wide range of resources to support your studies, including our collection of core textbooks, journals, databases and specialist software, as well as a large collection of e-resources available through our own research tool, Discovery.
-Discovery, available on the Library Moodle pages, gives you access to a further 7,000+ eBooks, as well as thousands of electronic journal articles.
-We also provide access to the Lending Service of the British Library to support your wider research.
-In the Library you will find a variety of study spaces to suit all styles of working, but primarily quiet, individual study spaces.
-You will also find a large number of PCs and Macs that you can drop in and use or book in advance.
-Our highly experienced Library Team will help you find textbooks or help you to access any of the research tools available – their job is to support you with independent study, outside of the classroom.
-They can also help you to access all of the College Online Systems including Moodle.
-If there is something you need help with, please just ask a member of the Library Team.
+Your Library offers you access to a wide range of resources designed to support your studies.
+Specifically, our loan collection of core text books for each subject together with access to a range of subject specific journals, electronic databases and specialist software.
+Access to all our online resources is through our ‘Discovery’ Database, available on the Library Moodle, including access to a further 7,000+ eBooks, as well as a ‘Research Starter’ and links to thousands of electronic journal and newspaper articles.
+If you are looking for something we don’t have on our shelves or in our eBook collection, we can also provide you access to the Lending Service of the British Library to support your wider research.
+Your Library also offers you a variety of study spaces, suiting all styles of working but primarily quiet, individual study spaces.
+You will also find a large number of PCs and Macs that you can book in advance or drop in and use when you have a study period.
+Your highly experienced Library Team can help you find text books or support you accessing any of the research tools available.
+They can also help you to access all of the college Online Systems including Moodle as well as helping with printing queries etc. If you need help with something all you have to do is ASK US!

 Exams and Assessments